Sergo102/project2/README.md

 Someday, I'll do full version of this project, I swear!

 Click "Sigh up" input for push notifications that checks validity of your email by using "alert" to tell you

-(You have to fix bug with transfering user to another page) "Just a reminder"
+  - (You have to fix bug with transfering user to another page) "Just a reminder"

 A bit of documentation

 notes.md -> Functional Notes and Requirements

-(7 hours 20 minutes) + 20 minutes + 1 hour 20 minutes +
+(7 hours 20 minutes) + 20 minutes + 1 hour 20 minutes + 1 hour 20 minutes +
-1 hour 20 minutes
+2 hours